Jirinrin/AYA/README.md

 - Make forEveryEntryDeep capable of going through multiple nested folders asynchronously (and await that with a Promise.All or something)
 - be able to give argument to userscripts?
 - somehow catch e.g. 'Uncaught ReferenceError: ls is not defined' and then attempt to find it as a command
-- allow first specifying options and then args